Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type: Introduction

 Either metric $\rho$ is flat on $\Omega_e$ or $\Lambda=\Lambda(mq_1+nq_2)$ on $\Omega_e$ for some reals $m,n$; If in addition $\rho$ is known to be real analytic metric on ${\mathbb T}^2$ then $\Lambda=\Lambda(mq_1+nq_2)$ everywhere on the whole torus ${\mathbb T}^2$ and the flow $\rho^t$ necessarily has a first power integral on the whole torus ${\mathbb T}^2$.} \end{corollary}

 \begin{theorem} {\it Let $n=4$, then the following alternative holds: Either metric $\rho$ is flat on $\Omega_e$ or $F_4$ is reducible, that is it can be expressed on $\Omega_e$ as

-where $F_2$ is a polynomial of degree 2 which is an integral of the geodesic flow on $\Omega_e$ and $k_i$ are constants.} \end{theorem} \begin{corollary}{\it The conformal factor $\Lambda(q_1,q_2)$ can be written on $\Omega_e$ in the form
+where $F_2$ is a polynomial of degree 2 which is an integral of the geodesic flow on $\Omega_e$ and $k_i$ are constants.} \end{theorem} \begin{corollary}{\it Either metric $\rho$ is flat on $\Omega_e$ or the conformal factor $\Lambda(q_1,q_2)$ can be written on $\Omega_e$ in the form

-If in addition $\Lambda$ is known to be real analytic then $\Lambda$ can be written in such a form for all $q_1,q_2$ on ${\mathbb T}^2$.} \end{corollary} There are several main ingredients in the proof of these results.
+If in addition $\rho$ is known to be real analytic then $\Lambda$ can be written in such a form for all $q_1,q_2$ on ${\mathbb T}^2$.} \end{corollary} There are several main ingredients in the proof of these results.
 The first is the property of the quasi-linear system to be Rich or Semi-Hamiltonian.
 This means that it can be written in Riemann invariants on one hand and in the form of the conservation laws on the other hand.
-This was proved in our paper \cite{BM}.
-Next we use strong maximum principle for Riemann invariants corresponding to Complex eigenvalues.
-Next we were able to show that for real eigenvalues the condition of genuine nonlinearity is satisfied.
+These facts were proved in our paper \cite{BM}.
+Secondly we use strong maximum principle for Riemann invariants corresponding to complex eigenvalues.
+Thirdly we were able to show that for real eigenvalues the condition of genuine nonlinearity is satisfied.

+At the present moment we don't know how to treat the Hyperbolic regions for the systems (2) and (1).
+This is mainly because the possible lack of genuine nonlinearity in the strictly Hyperbolic regions.
+We hope to use new analytic and geometric tools to overcome this difficulty in our further developments.